Swifticul/Roadmap/README.md

- Roadmap: a simple word and character counting tool created with Script Editor.
+ Roadmap: a simple word and character counting tool created with Script Editor.app

  Different Versions: